MatejLeher/english-for-designers/08-summary-details/08-summary-details.md

 <img src="./images/19.jpg" alt="19.jpg" width="1000"/>
 <img src="./images/20.jpg" alt="20.jpg" width="1000"/>

-Comic conventions take lot of inspiration from comic book art stylisation.
+**Comic conventions** take lot of inspiration from comic book art stylization.
 Color splashes or dottet patterns.
 It often is more retro and somtimes even childish which does not fit to Festival Fantazie with its older audience.
 And it also does not combign everything that this event has to offer.

 -----------